The Travel Guide to Milford Sound on a Budget© NZPocketGuide.com

 Free Sights on the Milford Road

 Some of the other free activities along the Milford Road include sights, such as the iconic Eglinton Valley, which is a flat-bottomed valley with golden tussock grass and a worthy photo stop.
 The Mirror Lakes might be classed as a walk but it’s more like a roadside attraction with viewing platforms overlooking a lake with vivid reflections of the Earl Mountains.
 You might also want to stop by Monkey Creek to fill up your water bottle with pure mountain water.
-Find out where these sights are in the 16 Stops You Can’t Miss on the Road to Milford Sound.
+Find out where these sights are in the 20 Best Stops on the Road to Milford Sound.

 For more free walks, check out the 10 Free & Cheap Things to Do in Milford Sound.